Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Monday also features a tempting setup in the eastern Wyoming/Nebraska panhandle region as the upper support starts edging out over the High Plains.
 The quandary with this is the distance one will need to travel coming from the east like I do - will it be worth that extra 8-10 hours of driving, only to need to turn back to eastern Nebraska/Kansas on Tuesday?
 A Tuesday-only expedition would allow for a leisurely departure Monday afternoon, while observing Monday would require a marathon haul starting midday Sunday (with an overnight stay needed on the way).
 That daunting prospect has me less motivated for Monday, but not writing it off completely.

-Whatever the scenario, my confidence is high for getting a second Great Plains expedition logged this season.
+Whatever the scenario, my confidence is high for getting a second Great Plains trip logged this season.

 The following table charts the probabilities for a Plains weather expedition taking place for the date ranges shown: